 There is no shortage of shops in Bukhara, not only on the streets but also in most of the historical sites that you’ll be visiting.
 The most interesting shopping areas are the large, covered trading domes that have existed since the days of the Silk Road.

-Here you’ll find the traditional suzanis which are beautifully embroidered blankets, pillow cases, and jackets.
+Here you’ll find the traditional suzanis which are beautifully embroidered blankets, pillowcases, and jackets.
 Also jewelry, hand-forged knives, ceramics, handbags, and everything in-between.
-But be prepared to bargain, prices here are more expensive than in Tashkent or Samarkand.
+But get ready to bargain, prices here are more expensive than in Tashkent or Samarkand.